|

 (with .gz extension) or xz (with .xz extension, supported since

-is mandatory and contains the core control information, the
+and contains the core control information, the md5sums, conffiles,

-md5sums, conffiles, triggers, shlibs and symbols files contain
+triggers, shlibs and symbols files contain optional control

-tarball may optionally contain an entry for ‘.’, the current
+contain an entry for ‘.’, the current directory.

 The third, last required member is named data.tar.
 It contains